 Despite the wealth of alternatives for playing music in your car from an Android phone, it is surprising to find that most people tend to opt for the FM transmitter or cassette adapter options.
 This is typically because they’re unaware of the Bluetooth option (or not impressed with the hit on battery life) or that they drive older cars with cassette players.

-The problem with this is that if your car has a digital sound system you’re not getting the best use out of it by relying on the analogue solutions.
+The problem with this is that if your car has a digital sound system you’re not getting the best use out of it by relying on the analog solutions.

 What do you think?
 Have you come across any better options?